johndpope/Emote-hack/README.md

 ## Face Locator:
 The face locator is a separate module that learns to detect and localize the face region in a single input image.It takes a reference image as input and outputs the corresponding face region mask.(DRAFTED - train_stage_0.py)
+UPDATE - I think we can substitute this work for Alibaba's existing trained model (6.8gb) to drop in replace and provide mask conditioning https://github.com/johndpope/Emote-hack/issues/28

 ## Speed Encoder:
 The speed encoder takes the audio waveform as input and extracts speed embeddings.